passospaloma/amazonclone-pvs/README.md

 # AmazonClone-pvs

-## This is a amazon clone web application inspired by Amazon created during a test.
+## This is an amazon clone web application inspired by Amazon and created during a test.

 It's built on Reactjs.